Overcoming objections to permanent life insurance

 - Emphasize that they can start small and increase their payments over time.

-- Give them a tangible figure they can hold onto, such as a cost of, on average, $40 a month for $100,000 of coverage.
+- Give them a tangible figure they can hold onto, such as a cost of, on average, per month for a particular amount of coverage.

 - Clarify that if their life changes, they can make adjustments to their coverage.